 Although Bui Vien is advertised as a "walking street," this is undoubtedly untrue.
 The majority of the time, you'll have to stroll in the street because the sidewalks are clogged with parked motorcycles and dining tables.
 Being a busy street, Bui Vien might be challenging to move around.
 The best way is to walk if you stay close.
 You can use cabs and motorcycles, but just note that they can be pricey.

-9. Indulge in Saigon's food delicacies
+9. Indulge in Saigon's Food Delicacies

 The wonderful thing about Vietnam is that the food starts to differ based on different regions.
 And you'll find that Southern Vietnamese cuisine is inherently more seafood-centric, powerful, rich in flavor, and somewhat more intense in sweetness.

-Bánh canh cua (Vietnam's rendition of a seafood Udon noodle soup), Bò kho (Vietnamese beef stew), Bánh xèo (sizzling cake stuffed with seafood, pork and bean sprout), Cơm tấm (Saigonese broken rice with barbecued pork tenderloin) are a few must-try traditional Saigon cuisine.
+Banh canh cua (Vietnam's rendition of a seafood Udon noodle soup), Bo kho (Vietnamese beef stew), Banh xeo (sizzling cake stuffed with seafood, pork, and bean sprout), Com tam (Saigonese broken rice with barbecued pork tenderloin) are a few must-try traditional Saigon cuisine.

-10. Admire city skyline on the top of Bitexco Tower
+10. Admire City Skyline on the Top of Bitexco Tower

 The Bitexco Financial Tower, which rises to a height of 860 feet, is now the second highest building in Saigon.
 Its stronghold as a tourist destination in the city is made clear by the building's distinctive architecture.